Vienna with Kids: Palaces, Pastries and the Prater

 If you have a full week in Vienna, carve out a day for the Wachau Valley, a UNESCO-listed stretch of the Danube about an hour west of the city.
 The valley is lined with vineyards, apricot orchards, ruined castles, and storybook villages.
 You can take a river cruise from Krems to Melk (or the reverse) and visit the stunning Melk Abbey, a baroque monastery perched on a cliff above the river.

-Kids enjoy the boat ride, the castle ruins they can scramble through, and the apricot dumplings -- Marillenknodel -- that are a regional specialty.
-It is a slower-paced day than the city, which is often exactly what families need by mid-trip.
+Kids enjoy the boat ride, the castle ruins they can scramble through, and the apricot dumplings - Marillenknodel - that are a regional specialty.
+It's a slower-paced day than the city, which is often exactly what families need by mid-trip.
 Pack a picnic, bring comfortable shoes, and let the Danube do the rest.
-Having your family's clothes sorted into labeled packing cubes makes it easy to grab what you need for a day trip without upending the entire suitcase.
+Having your family's clothes sorted into labelled packing cubes makes it easy to grab what you need for a day trip without upending the entire suitcase.

 Also bring comfortable walking shoes (cobblestones are relentless), a refillable water bottle for each family member, and sunscreen even in cooler months.
-Vienna has over 900 public drinking fountains, so staying hydrated is easy.
+Vienna has over 900 public drinking fountains piped from the Alps, so staying hydrated is easy and the water is some of the best in Europe.

 Budget Tips